copernicus-mogley/zkav.club/README.md

 Empowering and amplifying the voices of our communities:

-- Recording and livestreaming of presentations, panels and workshops

 - On-location community-powered content creation studio

-- Social network hype, promotion and support

 - Restreaming to social networks, media and chat platforms

-- Language localisation: Transcription and translation of video livestreams

-- Clip contests and other real-time global community engagement
+- Clip contests and other real-time global interactive community engagements

+- Live internationalization: Transcription and translation of livestreams

+- Event promotion, hype and support

+- Recording and livestreaming of presentations, panels and workshops

 - Post-production and publishing